 So what's the verdict?
 The VTX series sounds fantastic.
 The cleans have an authentic, natural overdrive thanks to the tube preamp.
 The effects sound great and the chorus especially sounds nice and shimmery.
 Distortion goes from clean crunch to heavy metal.
 You can dial it in anywhere from fuzzy to screaming for any style of music.
 Check out the 'Heavy Gain 2' sound clip for some super high gain riffing.

-The VT20x and its big brother are both very highly reviewed on Amazon and Guitar Centr.
-For 'just' 20 watts, the VT20X is consistently praised for being plenty loud enough to keep up with a drummer and cut through a mix.
-Built-in noise reduction was touted as an extremely useful feature and we have to agree - it really cleans up your playing, making your recording that much more professional.
+The VT20x and its big brother are both very highly reviewed on Amazon and Guitar Center.
+Even though it has 'only' 20 watts of power, the VT20X is consistently praised for being plenty loud enough to keep up with a drummer and cut through a mix.
+Built-in noise reduction was touted as an extremely useful feature and we have to agree - it really cleans up your playing, making your recording sound that much more professional.
 The Vox Tone Room software also received high marks for adding even more flexibility and control over your sound.
-On Reddit, the Valvetronix amps consistently receive praise for their convincing modeling and versatility.
+On Reddit, users highly regard the Valvetronix series of amps, which consistently receive praise for their convincing modeling and versatility.

 Some complaints we've seen include only being able to use 3 effects (4 if you include noise reduction) at one time.
-We don't see this as too big a drawback unless you're playing some really effects-heavy genres like post-rock and ambient, so this shouldn't be an issue for most beginner guitarists.
-Other than the rare review that mentioned quality control issues like loose jacks or rattling speakers, we didn't find any other real complaints against the VTX series of amps.
+We don't see this as much of a drawback unless you're playing some really effects-heavy genres like post-rock or ambient, so this shouldn't be an issue for most beginner guitarists.
+Other than the odd review that mentioned quality control issues like loose jacks or rattling speakers, we didn't find any other real complaints against the VTX series of amps.

 Overall, the VT20X and its big brother are fantastic values.
 For only $179, the VT20X gives you versatility, reliability, and customizability.
 With so many options and built-in effects, along with the power to perform at home, in the studio, and live, this amp will grow with you as you advance in your guitar journey.